 Sakura: An Archetypal Journey

-This film has been screened at film events and film festivals in Japan, The Netherlands, Russia, Turkey and Bosnia and Herzegovina.
-Sakura: An Archetypal Journey was developed in 2018 while in residence at the 3331 Arts Chiyoda residence program in Tokyo, Japan.
+This film has been screened in Japan, The Netherlands, Russia, Turkey and Bosnia and Herzegovina.
+Sakura: An Archetypal Journey was developed while in residence at the 3331 Arts Chiyoda residence program in Tokyo, Japan.

 In the essay film 'Sakura: An Archetypal Journey' the filmmaker unravels the hidden meanings in Japanese culture.
 This experimental film collects footage recorded in Japan and presents it in collage-like form.
 'Sakura: An Archetypal Journey' ties the various segments together with music and an outsider voice-over narration, which ponders topics such as history, philosophy, technology and reflects on multiple systems and traditions of Japanese society.